JerryX2021/pandas_profiling/README.md

 # pandas_profiling
-Using pandas_profiling to create HTML and widget reports
+Pandas_profiling provide efficient methods to perform data analysis. :computer::bar_chart::clipboard:

-In this report, I practise using pandas_profiling to build interactive widget report and HTML report.
-Explain the visualisation and statistics.
-Save the report as HTML file or json file.
+In this report, I practise using pandas_profiling to build interactive :bookmark_tabs:widget report and :page_with_curl:HTML report.
+Explain the :bar_chart:visualisation and :books:statistics.
+Save the report as HTML file and json file. :sparkles::sparkles::sparkles: